 There are social security taxes that are paid over to the Commissioner of Social Security.
-Contribution by the employer is 0.9% and the contribution by the employee is 0.9 %, up to a maximum remuneration of N$108 000 per annum, amounting to N$81 per month for an employee.
+Contribution by the employer is 0.9 percent and the contribution by the employee is 0.9 percent, up to a maximum remuneration of NAD108,000 per annum, amounting to NAD81 per month for an employee.

 The deadline for individual returns of income is 30 June every year.
 The submission date for provisional taxpayers is 30 September every year.
-Late provisional tax payments attract penalties of 10% per month and interest charges of 20% per annum.
+Late provisional tax payments attract penalties of 10 percent per month and interest charges of 20 percent per annum.

-An employer must withhold tax on salaries and wages, and pay this over to Inland Revenue on or before the 20th of the preceding month in which this payment falls due.
-Late payment of this tax will attract penalties of 10% per month and interest charges of 20% per annum.
+An employer must withhold tax on salaries and wages, and pay this over to Inland Revenue on or before the 20th of the subsequent month following the month during which the amounts were withheld.
+Late payment of this tax will attract penalties of 10 percent per month and interest charges of 20 percent per annum.

 New Work Permit Application: Documentation